University of Technology Sydney

 Description

 This subject offers students the opportunity to experience the process of the design and construction of residential or small scale developments in developing communities.
-It involves students in the planning and construction of residential or small buildings in disadvantaged communities either within or outside Australia.
+It involves students learning about the planning, construction and social context of residential or small buildings in disadvantaged communities either within or outside Australia.
 The subject is project based and includes instruction on both the customs and culture of the relevant community and the construction methods relevant to that community.
 The main focus of the subject is an on-site residential workshop where students participate in construction teams working on real community projects.

 Subject learning objectives (SLOs)